Almamu/lead/README.md

 ### Build

-A build `mlde.lead` is provided in the build dir.
+A build `mlde-lead` is provided in `data/usr/bin/mlde-lead`.
 It was build on my arch64 system.

 # Install it

-(in development, currently does not work!)
+To install *lead* open a terminal in the root folder of the repository and:

     $ sudo ninja install